State Management Patterns

 Common Pitfalls:

-- Using shared state for component-local data
+- Using app-wide state for island-specific data

 - Complex state structures in atoms